Pistol Bags

 History of Stag Arms

-Stag Arms was started in May of 2003 and was located in New Britain, Connecticut.
+Stag Arms was started in May of 2003 in New Britain, Connecticut.

-Stag originally had their claim to fame was their left-handed, AR-15 rifles.
-They used a mirror-image upper receiver and had the ejection port that rose to the top versus that opened to the bottom on standard right-handed guns.
+Stag originally had their claim to fame with their left-handed AR-15 rifles.
+They used a mirror-image upper receiver with an ejection port that rose to the top versus that opened to the bottom on standard right-handed guns.

-In 2016, they were purchased by White Wolf Capital, which is a private equity firm snd it also is a proud investor in Aero Precision.
+In 2016, they were purchased by White Wolf Capital, a private equity firm snd it is also a proud investor in Aero Precision.

 Stag Arms just recently announced the Covenant, which is their 6mm ARC rifle.